 Step 3 - Turn the Outline into a Eulogy

 Once you've gathered all of the information, take a moment to simply reflect.
 It's a lot to take in emotionally and mentally and sometimes, taking a break can serve to refresh the mind and prepare you to write.
 Find a place to write that works for you - a quiet space, a kitchen table, wherever you feel most comfortable.
 Jot down some words and adjectives you'd like to use to describe the person and review your notes as you go along.
+It might even help to have a tangible reminder of your loved one with you for inspiration and guidance such as a necklace for ashes or a framed photo.
 If you aren't sure as you're writing if something 'sounds right' on paper - stop and read it out loud.
 Save a hard copy when you're finished as there will most likely be tweaks and changes.
 Be prepared to share the eulogy with someone that will give honest feedback and critique and don't hesitate to ask the family if they would like to hear the eulogy beforehand.
 Often times, families will have small details they want added or reworded and those changes are often easily accommodated.

 Tips for once you've written the eulogy: